sstacha/uweb-install/README.md

 INSTALL DEPENDENCIES (TO BE RUN ONCE)
 --------
+# pv not needed until database migrations
-INSTALL PV (used to give a % complete on the import) brew install pv
+# INSTALL PV (used to give a % complete on the import)
+# brew install pv

 INSTALL pyenv
 brew install pyenv